janraasch/janraaschcom/content/resume.md

 I have a strong preference for _functional_ programming.

 In recent years that has manifested itself in using TypeScript a lot.
 TypeScript works well with ReactJS and GraphQL, too.
-This is the kind of tech-stack with which I can feel at home.
+Sprinkle in some Go code for serverless APIs, then this is the kind of tech-stack with which I can feel at home.

 This tech-stack enables me to deliver on bleeding edge web software, which can easily be shipped natively on iOS, Android, Windows, Mac OS, and Linux via application shells like Electron if needed.